 |

-Many homeless people need medication to help them survive day by
+Many homeless people need medical supplies to help them survive day by

 day.
 Some have serious illnesses and substance abuse problems and are